JoshHarrington/so_much_for_subtlety/_posts/2016-01-30-so-were-doing-a-podcast.md

 layout: post
 title: "So, we're doing a podcast"
 date: 2016-01-30 09:06:01 +0000
-duration: "00:00:00"
+duration: "00:53:58"
 episode_number: 1
 episode_number_display: "01"
-audio_file: "/audio/1.mp3"
+audio_file: "/audio/01.mp3"
-audio_file_length: 99121237
+audio_file_length: 65063428
-summary: "In the first ever episode of So Much For Subtlety Josh and Sam discuss CES, evil tech corporations and free internet."
+summary: "In the first ever episode of So Much For Subtlety Josh and Sam discuss the advancements in virtual reality at CES, free internet from evil tech corporations and seeding clouds in Silicon Valley."
 ---
 {{ page.summary }}